-It’s unlikely that a thank you will make a difference if you’re not qualified, however, it can propel you along the interview process if you are.
+Since so few people do send thank you notes, sending one will make you stand out.
+A well-written note can propel you along the interview process.
 It may become a deciding factor when it’s the end of the interview process and the choice is between you and one or two other candidates.

-While sending even a basic thank you note will set you apart, making a strong case for why you are the best candidate is your best chance of turning the tables in your favor.
+While sending even a basic thank you note, for example “thank you for your time, blah, blah, blah,” will help, making a strong case for why you are the best candidate for the job is a much better way to turn the tables in your favor.